feerposser/docker-env-list-tutorial/readme.md

 <p>This will build an image based on Dockerfile with tag 'docker-tutorial-image' or whatever other name you want to.</p>

-<p>You can check this out just typing the command bellow for list all available image:</p>
+<p>After building, you can check this out to have sure that everything is fine just typing the command bellow for list all available image:</p>

 `docker images`

+<div align="center"><small>If the build was executed if no error, you'll see your image in the list.</small></div>
 </details>

 <br>